dludemann/test/content/tinder/resetting-tinder-swipes.md

 Ready for all of our Tinder resetting tips?
 Let’s get into it!

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/resetting-tinder-swipes#when-you-should-reset-your-tinder-profile" target="_blank" rel="noopener"><strong>When You Should Reset Your Tinder Profile</strong></a>
+## When You Should Reset Your Tinder Profile

 If you’ve Swiped Left (or Right) one too many times and have hit the “No Matches” wall, it could be one of a few reasons to consider resetting your dating profile.